 Perhaps I knew my eyes weren’t smiling either, because as soon as I finished school, I decided I would go to Kolkata to volunteer.
 Looking back, I was certainly young and innocent.
 I remember my journey from the airport.
 Wondering if these people really slept on the streets, who owned the dogs and cows etc!
 It was akin to landing on another planet – many miles away from my all-girls school in rural England.
 However, I was soon captivated by the volunteer community: by the warmth and friendliness of the people and sisters.
 For the first time in my life I felt accepted for who I was, not for what I could do.
 I began working in a dispensary, and led a group of volunteers painting the park at Shishu Bhavan.
 It probably sounds cliched, but from the very beginning it became apparent that whatever we gave, we received much more.”

 78, A.J.C.
 Bose Road, Kolkata – 700016

-Bija Vidyapeeth (Earth University) is Navdanya’s learning center located at the Navdanya Biodiversity Conservation Farm in Doon Valley, Uttarakhand, nestled between the Ganga and the Yamuna, the Shivalik and Himalayan mountain ranges.
-Navdanya has created a biodiversity sanctuary for birds, butterflies, insects and soil microorganisms, through saving more than 1500 varieties of seeds and trees.
+Bija Vidyapeeth (Earth University) is Navdanya’s learning center located at the Navdanya Biodiversity Conservation Farm in Doon Valley, Uttarakhand.
+This is nestled between the Ganga and the Yamuna, the Shivalik and Himalayan mountain ranges.
+Navdanya has created a biodiversity sanctuary for birds, butterflies, insects and soil microorganisms, saving more than 1500 varieties of seeds and trees.
 Here, nature in its diversity and dynamism is the highest teacher.
 We draw inspiration from India’s ancient Aranya Sanskruti – of learning from nature and forests.